arnodelorme/wp15/usecase-2.1/README.md

 ## Analysis pipeline

-### Installation of the R version

-The R-software can be installed on a Linux, MacOS or Windows computer, specifically including the `Rscript` binary.
-The `optparse` package is ideally installed and on the path.
-If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.
-Alternatively, it is possible to make an [Apptainer](https://apptainer.org) container with all analysis software and dependencies.

-### Installation of the MATLAB version

-The MATLAB version of the pipeline only requires a recent MATLAB version.

 ### Legal aspects of the software

 The R-package and the optparse package are licensed under GPL-2 or GPL-3.